 Can an Employee Sue an Employer?

-Aside from workers’ comp suits, there are a number of other reasons an employee might sue their employer.
-Other employment lawsuits may be due to wrongful termination, discrimination, or harassment claims.
+Aside from workers’ compensation lawsuits, there are a number of other reasons an employee might sue their employer.
+Other employment lawsuits may be due to wrongful termination, discrimination, a breach of employment contract, or harassment claims.
 Overall, there are a multitude of reasons why someone might have a valid claim against their employer.

 What Can I Sue My Employer For?

-When an employee suffers a workplace injury, they generally have the means to pursue financial compensation through workers’ compensation.
+When an employee suffers a workplace injury in Louisiana, they generally have the means to pursue financial compensation through workers’ compensation.
 Workers’ comp insurance provides workers with benefits to cover any medical bills and lost wages when they receive an injury on the job.
 It also covers temporary or permanent disability benefits and death benefits for fatal workplace accidents.

 In addition, workers’ comp is meant to offer protection to the employer by reducing their risk of being sued.
 However, just because you have workers’ comp insurance in place does not mean you aren’t able to sue for your workplace injuries.

-There are a few reasons a worker might want to pursue legal recourse through a lawsuit instead of going through the workers’ comp insurance policy.
+There are a few common reasons a worker might want to pursue legal recourse through a lawsuit instead of going through their workers’ comp insurance policy.
 For one, the policy might not provide enough assistance to cover the cost of your medical bills and/or time off.
-Other reasons may be if the employer mismanages the employee’s workers’ comp claim or if they don’t carry adequate insurance.
+Other reasons may be if the employer mismanages the employee’s workers’ compensation claim or if they don’t carry adequate insurance.

 Retaliation Against Protected Activities